| Support: Frequently Asked Questions (FAQ)

 spanning calendar years.
 If you identify one of these situations, contact MEI support for

+assistance.
+In most cases, no further action is needed by the town.
 If your town has a strong preference for usage from a correction bill to be spread across all of the months covered by that bill, then

 you can upload adjustments to the account on a dummy correction (or "C-") account, but